TejasSingh-CS/magento-auto-test/README.md

 # Project Name: magento_auto_test
-This project will automate the process of creating an account on the website https://magento.softwaretestingboard.com/ and signing in with that account.
+This project automates testing of the Magento website (https://magento.softwaretestingboard.com/) using Cypress with BDD (Behavior-Driven Development) and POM (Page Object Model).

 https://github.com/user-attachments/assets/0f3fda5e-2ae4-4965-8f11-52e65da06ddc

+## Project Details

+This project uses:
+- **Cypress** for end-to-end testing.
+- **BDD (Cucumber)** to structure test cases in feature files.
+- **Page Object Model (POM)** to maintain clean and maintainable code by abstracting page interactions.

 ### Prerequisites
 To run this project on your machine, please make sure you have the following installed: